joursler-Sunset/idunno.Authentication/README.md

 as something you would seriously consider using, but some people want Basic Authentication and Certificate Authentication is a common request on the ASP.NET Core Security repo, so I am releasing my own versions of them.

-All work is targetted at ASP.NET Core 2.0.
+All work is now targetted at ASP.NET Core 2.0.

 This is **not** an official Microsoft project, this is an "In my spare time, entirely unsupported"™ effort.